Jayne Mansfield: Early modeling and performing

-While attending the University of Texas at Austin, Mansfield won several beauty contests, including Miss Photoflash, Miss Magnesium Lamp, and Miss Fire Prevention Week.
+While attending the University of Texas at Austin, Palmer won several beauty contests, including Miss Photoflash, Miss Magnesium Lamp, and Miss Fire Prevention Week.
 By her own account, the only title she refused was Miss Roquefort Cheese, because she believed it "just didn't sound right".
 Mansfield rejected "Miss Prime Rib" in 1957 as well.

-In 1952, while in Dallas, she and Paul Mansfield participated in small local-theater productions of The Slaves of Demon Rum and Ten Nights in a Barroom.
+Palmer married Paul Mansfield in 1950.
+In 1952, while in Dallas, Jayne and Paul Mansfield participated in small local-theater productions of The Slaves of Demon Rum and Ten Nights in a Barroom.
 They also appeared in Anything Goes in Camp Gordon, Georgia.
-After he left for military service, she made her first significant stage appearance in a production of Arthur Miller's Death of a Salesman on October 22, 1953, with the players of the Knox Street Theater, headed by Sidney Lumet.
+After Paul left for military service, Jayne Mansfield made her first significant stage appearance in a production of Arthur Miller's Death of a Salesman on October 22, 1953, with the players of the Knox Street Theater, headed by Sidney Lumet.

-After Paul returned from a deployment to Korea, Mansfield moved with Paul and their daughter, Jayne Marie, to Los Angeles in 1954.
-Mansfield worked various odd jobs, including selling popcorn at the Stanley Warner Theatre, teaching dance, selling candy at a movie theater, modeling part-time at the Blue Book Model Agency, and working as a photographer at Esther Williams's Trails Restaurant.
+The Mansfields moved with their daughter, Jayne Marie, to Los Angeles in 1954.
+Jayne Mansfield sold popcorn at the Stanley Warner Theatre, taught dance, sold candy at a movie theater, modeling part-time at the Blue Book Model Agency, and worked as a photographer at Esther Williams's Trails Restaurant.

-Early in Mansfield's career, some advertisers considered her prominent breasts undesirable or inappropriate.
+Early in Jayne Mansfield's career, some advertisers considered her prominent breasts undesirable or inappropriate.
 She lost her first professional assignment, a General Electric commercial featuring young women in bathing suits relaxing around a pool, having been cropped out of the final photographs.
-Photographer Gene Lester, who worked on the photoshoot, stated that this was because Mansfield was "too sexy" for the advertisement.
-Emmeline Snively, head of the Blue Book Model Agency, had sent Mansfield to Lester, which led to her to the short-lived assignment.
+Photographer Gene Lester, who worked on the photoshoot, stated that Mansfield was "too sexy" for the advertisement.

-In 1954, she auditioned at both Paramount Pictures and Warner Bros.
-For the Paramount audition in April, which she booked with help from Lumet, Mansfield performed a sketch she had worked out with Lumet from Joan of Arc for casting director Milton Lewis.
+In 1954, Mansfield auditioned at both Paramount Pictures and Warner Bros.
+For the Paramount audition in April, Mansfield performed a sketch from Joan of Arc for casting director Milton Lewis.
 Lewis told her she was wasting her "obvious talents" and had her come back a week later to perform the piano scene from The Seven Year Itch.
-Mansfield failed to impress, but learned she would have to dye her hair blonde.
+Mansfield failed to impress, but she took the casting director's suggestion that she dye her hair platinum blond.
 She performed the piano scene for Warner Brothers, but, again, failed to impress.

-She landed her first acting assignment in the CBS series Lux Video Theatre, in the episode "An Angel Went AWOL", aired on October 21, 1954.
-In it, she sat at a piano and delivered a few lines of dialogue, and was paid $300 ($ in dollars).
+Mansfield landed her first acting assignment in the CBS series Lux Video Theatre, in the episode "An Angel Went AWOL", aired on October 21, 1954.
+In it, she sat at a piano and delivered a few lines of dialogue.
+She was paid $300.

+In 1955, the Mansfields separated, although Jayne kept Paul's last name.